Doichain/dapp/README.md

 ## Login

 You need a valide token for the REST calls.
-To get the token call ``/api/login`` with parameter ``username="username"&password="password"``
+To get the token call:

+``/api/login`` with parameter ``username="username"&password="password"``

 Response with valide credentials: